Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 To stand out from the competition, your explainer video should be aligned with your brand’s guidelines, core values, and identity – That is, be custom-made from scratch and tailored to your project’s specific needs.

 So, when you outsource and work with a creative partner – be it a freelancer or a video production company – they’ll ask you to share everything related to your brand and project.
 So they can fully understand what you need and how they can help you accomplish it.

-The goal is to enrich your original idea, coming up with the general storyline, and defining the art direction.
+The goal is to enrich your original idea, come up with a general storyline, and define the art direction.
 That way, they get to bring to life your brand’s voice through the right piece and get your message across as effectively as possible.

 All things considered, bear in mind that producing a custom-made piece requires a lot of work, experience, and time.
-Which is why fully-customized explainer video costs are going to be higher than those for a generic, non-branded piece.
+This is why fully customized explainer video costs are going to be higher than those for a generic, non-branded piece.